View the 2018 Pitching Competition Highlights!

-Thank you to all the young professionals from across the rail industry who submitted their innovative ideas for revolutionizing rail in Australia.
+Thank you to all the young professionals from across the rail industry who submitted their innovative ideas for revolutionizing rail in Australia, in particular the 5 finalists who pitched to the AusRAIL 2018 audience!

 We received a record number of entries that reflect the skills, passion and creativity of this inspiring new generation of talent across the sector.